Master of Urban Affairs (MUA)

-A maximum of two Urban Affairs or City Planning courses (up to 8 credits) taken at Metropolitan College before acceptance into the degree program may be applied toward the degree.
+A maximum of two City Planning and Urban Affairs courses (up to 8 credits) taken at Metropolitan College before acceptance into the degree program may be applied toward the degree.
 The courses must be of graduate level, with a grade of C (2.0) or higher.

 An average grade of B (3.0) must be maintained during the course of the study to remain in good academic standing and satisfy the degree requirements.
 Students who earn a grade lower than C in a core requirement must retake that class and earn a grade of C or higher for it to count toward their degree.